Cosys-Lab/Cosys-AirSim/docs/install_windows.md

 #### I get an error `Il ‘P1’, version ‘X’, does not match ‘P2’, version ‘X’`
-This is caused by multiple versions of Visual Studio installed on the machine.
-The build script of Cosys-AirSim will use the latest versions it can find so need to make Unreal does the same.
+This is caused by having multiple MSVC toolset versions installed, where Unreal and the prebuilt AirLib/MavLinkCom libraries were compiled with different ones.
+The build script of Cosys-AirSim will use the latest MSVC toolset it can find, so you need to make Unreal do the same (or vice versa, see below).
 Open or create a file called `BuildConfiguration.xml` in _C:\Users\USERNAME\AppData\Roaming\Unreal Engine\UnrealBuildTool_ and add the following:

 ```xml